Mermaiding: Cinema and television post-1980

 Splash (1984): starring Daryl Hannah and Tom Hanks, Hannah played a mermaid who falls in love with a human.
 She could walk on dry land in human form, but her legs changed into a fish tail whenever she got wet.
 Much of the movie revolves around her humorous attempts to conceal her true identity from her lover.
 A made-for-television sequel, Splash, Too, followed in 1988, starring Amy Yasbeck and Todd Waring.
 Immensely popular, the film precipitated a surge in popularity of mermaids in general and mermaiding in particular, as it inspired many people to buy tails and get into the water.

 Daryl Hannah's mermaid tail was designed and created by Academy Award-winning visual effects artist Robert Short.
 The tail was fully functional.
 Hannah swam with the mermaid tail so fast that her safety team could not keep pace with her.
 According to the DVD documentary, Hannah had been swimming "mermaid" style with her legs bound together since she was a child, due to her fascination with Hans Christian Andersen's "The Little Mermaid" story.
 However, by the standards of swimmable mermaid tails, the exceptionally detailed film tail was difficult to remove.
 For the sake of efficiency, Hannah at first kept it on while the cast had lunch.
 In the documentary contained on the 20th-anniversary Splash!
-DVD, Tom Hanks recalled how the other cast members would drop French fries over the side of the tank to her as though she were a trained sea mammal, for she couldn't leave the water while her legs were "shrink-wrapped."
+DVD, Tom Hanks recalled how the other cast members would drop French fries over the side of the tank to her as though she were a trained sea mammal, for she could not leave the water while her legs were "shrink-wrapped".

 Mermaid Got Married (1994): this Hong Kong romantic-comedy tells the story of a school teacher who falls in love with a mermaid who'd rescued him as a young boy.
 The film stars Asian cinema idols Ekin Cheng, Christy Chung, and Takeshi Kaneshiro.
 The film is loosely based on Splash.

 The Thirteenth Year (1999): a teen learns that his birth mother is a mermaid after he begins to grow fins and slimy scales on his thirteenth birthday.